RobertAhlin/emx/README.md

 ### <a id="surface"></a>Surface

 I see a lot of potential on this event managment app.
-I really had to put aside ideas I had not to make this project to big.
+I really had to put aside ideas I had, not to make this project to big.
 You can read some of the ideas in the "<a href="#more-features">More Features</a>" section in this README.

 I really like the rounded corner and shadow effect to get the website more three dimensional.
 As well as both the navigation bar and each event, but also messages and other small things.
 This will make each part stand out a bit more.